Business

 Moreover, if 43% of Ghana’s population is an Internet user, above the African average, it is still much lower than Nigeria (73%).

-And in Nigeria, some complained about the Nigerian government being unable to influence Twitter to chose their country as the African headquarters.
+And in Nigeria, some complained about the Nigerian government being unable to influence Twitter to choose their country as the African headquarters.

 Nigeria is also only the 110th country in the Global Democracy Index.

-Similar to Norway investing in Ghana’s digital training facilities, Twitter will also contribute to local communities such as The HackLab Foundation which focuses on advancing tech education in Africa.
+Like Norway investing in Ghana’s digital training facilities, Twitter will also contribute to local communities such as The HackLab Foundation, which focuses on advancing tech education in Africa.

 In fact, a World Bank report in 2019 considered that “only a few Ghanaians have the requisite digital skills experience […] to establishing a successful and inclusive digital economy“.